Yuvraj-Takey/Logic-Building/CPP_Lx/README.md

 functionality to transfer the details of all objects into a file and retrieve the details &print on the screen.

-7. Define a Double ended queue class.
+7. Define a Double ended queue class(deque).
 Define a Stack class by extending the functionality of Double ended queue class.
 Create objects of both the classes and test the functionality